Do I Have to Give to My Coworker’s GoFundMe? | Wealthsimple

 In fact, the best way to deliver your no is to zero in on that worthiness — and then use it as a conversational pivot point.
 Ms. Etiquette was impressed by the honesty of this approach.
 Gottsman even has a kind of script to follow: “Wow, I love that you are so fired up about wetlands conservation/breast cancer awareness/exposing underprivileged children to the art of underwater basket weaving!
 That’s exactly how I feel about voter registration and Doctors Without Borders!
 Alas, I have a set annual budget for charity donations that currently goes toward my two causes, so I won’t also be able to also chip in toward yours.”

-Of course, the latter only applies if you actually do have regular contributions to the organizations you name-dropped set up to autopay by credit card.
+Of course, the latter only applies if you actually do have regular contributions to the organisations you name-dropped set up to direct debits by bank card.
 If you’re a liar as well as a cheapskate, you risk ruining this template for the rest of us.
 So don’t be a jerk.
 Either open your wallet for things you believe in, or come clean as a total nihilist with a black heart who is bent on burning through this earth with as much indulgence as possible before departing for the meaningless hereafter.

 Having a blanket policy about all this doesn’t mean you’re not going to come up against some extremely difficult moments.
 Two pretty sticky ones of entirely different moral and practical varieties spring to mind immediately.